rwynn/monstache-site/src/advanced.md

 You can run monstache in high availability mode by starting multiple processes with the same value for [cluster-name](/config#cluster-name).
 Each process will join a cluster which works together to ensure that a monstache process is always syncing to Elasticsearch.

-High availability works by ensuring a active process in the `monstache.cluster` collection in mongodb.
-Only the processes in this collection will be syncing for the cluster.
+High availability works by ensuring one active process in the `monstache.cluster` collection in mongodb at any given time.
+Only the process in this collection will be syncing for the cluster.
 Processes not present in this collection will be paused.
 Documents in the `monstache.cluster` collection have a TTL assigned to them.
 When a document in this collection times out it will be removed from the collection by mongodb and another process in the monstache cluster will have a chance to write to the collection and become the